 8. Use Technology

-Make things easier on yourself and consider using a scheduling software.
+Make things easier on yourself and consider using a restaurant scheduling software.
 Technology has come a long way from using just a pen-and-paper, and has saved many people countless hours and headaches.
 There are both free and paid software available to the public.
 There is even software that will alert of conflicts and suggest changes to improve your process.

 9. Ensure All Schedule Changes Go Through You